abilandz/Advanced/regex.md

 ### 1. What is a regular expression? <a name="what.is.regex"></a>
 A regular expression, or _regex_ for short, is a pattern template used to filter text in order to extract the specific information.
 Or looking from another angle, a regular expression is a pattern that describes a set of strings.
 Writing a regular expression is equivalent to creating a text filter.
 Patterns used to define regular expression contain symbols with special, non-literal meaning.
 In general, such special individual symbols or specific combinations of individual symbols are named _metacharacters_.
 When interpreted directly by shell to perform filename expansion (or _globbing_), metacharacters are called _wildcards_.
 To add to the confusion, some metacharacters have different meaning when used in regular expression or in file expansion.
+Historically, the first implementation and use of reqular expression can be traced back to the late 1960s and Ken Thompson's re-implementation of line-oriented editor QED for Multics (unsuccessful OS which predated Unix).
 There are four major categories of regular expressions available, and in what follows next, we attempt to systematize.

 #### Shell's wildcard expansion or globbing <a name="globbing"></a>